 Remember that 1879 Henrik Ibsen play where Nora left her husband, slamming the door behind her?
-Hopefully you do, otherwise Lucas Hnath’s new play at the Golden Theater, directed by Sam Gold, won’t mean much for you.
-If you do recall reading the classic birth-of-realism play in high school or seeing one of various bad movie versions, then you’ll be able to fully appreciate how masterfully written and acted this production is.
+Hopefully, you do.
+Otherwise, Lucas Hnath’s new play at the Golden Theater, directed by Sam Gold, won’t mean much for you.
+If you do recall reading the classic birth-of-realism play in high school or seeing one of the various bad movie versions, then you’ll be able to fully appreciate how masterfully written and acted this production is.

 A Doll’s House, Part 2 takes place fifteen years after the original, after Nora has slammed that famous door.
 But this time it Nora who is back knocking at the same door, and she needs something from her ex-husband Torvald.
 Dramatic/literary theorists, actors, directors, and audience members alike have spent over a hundred years speculating what happened to Nora.
 This version challenges the popular theories (factory worker, prostitute, homeless) by having her be a famous feminist novel, under a pseudonym, of course.